Audi Crooks: Iowa State

 Crooks helped Iowa State achieve a runner-up finish at the Big 12 Conference tournament.
 She contributed 23 points, including the game-winning basket, in their 67–62 win over AP No. 17 Baylor in the quarterfinals, followed by a 25-point, nine-rebound performance in an 85–68 victory over AP No. 17 Oklahoma in the semifinals.
 However, the Cyclones suffered a 70–53 defeat to Texas in the championship game; Crooks recorded 25 points and nine rebounds in the loss and was named to the all-tournament team.
 In the first round of the NCAA tournament, she posted a career-high 40 points, 12 rebounds, and two blocks on 18-of-20 shooting in a 93–86 comeback win over Maryland after having trailed by 20 points.
 Her 40-point outing gave her the fourth-most points in a game in program history – only behind Lindsey Wilson, Ashley Joens, and Tonya Burns – as well as the most ever by a freshman.
 Crooks also surpassed the program record for field goals made in a single season, which was previously set by Bridget Carleton in 2018–19, and tied the single-game record.
 In the second round, she recorded 10 points and eight rebounds before fouling out in an 87–81 overtime loss to Stanford.
 As a freshman, Crooks averaged 19.2 points and 7.8 rebounds per game on 65.5 percent shooting.
 She set the program single-season record for field goals made (158), as well as program single-season freshman records for points (635) and free throws made (114).
 Crooks was named an honorable mention All-American by the Associated Press (AP) – the first freshman in program history to earn the accolade.

 As a junior in November 2025, she set a new record for points scored in one Iowa State basketball game, scoring 43 points despite only playing approximately twenty minutes and, according to herself, not feeling well.

+Oklahoma State

+After the 2025–26 season, Crooks was one of nine players to seek a transfer out of Iowa State and became one of the most coveted players in the transfer portal.
+She announced on April 19, 2026, that she had committed to Oklahoma State, remaining in the Big 12 Conference with a team featuring an overhauled roster.